- Additive Manufacturing Processes

 - Water and Wastewater Treatment

 Hydrogen as an eco-friendly, flexible energy carrier sits pride of place in Linde’s clean technology portfolio.
 It’s nothing new to us – in fact, we have over 100 years of experience working with the gas.
 During the course of the last 25 years however, we have ramped up our efforts in using hydrogen as a fuel.
-We now provide innovative solutions covering everything from production, storage and distribution to dispenser manufacturing, fuelling stations and infrastructures for fleet applications like BeeZero.
+We now provide innovative solutions covering everything from production, storage and distribution to dispenser manufacturing and fuelling stations.
 Why?
 Because we believe hydrogen presents an opportunity.
 An opportunity for a more flexible, more sustainable energy system.
 An opportunity for a better world in the future.

 "BeeZero brings the benefits of fuel-cell technology to a much wider group of potential users.
 We expect to gain valuable information from day-to-day operations, which we will use to further develop our hydrogen technologies and expand the H2 infrastructure."